-Social Protection under Authoritarianism: Health Politics and Policy in China, forthcoming, Oxford University Press.
+Social Protection under Authoritarianism: Health Politics and Policy in China, August 2020, Oxford University Press.

 Why would an authoritarian regime expand social welfare provision in the absence of democratization?
 Yet China, the world’s largest and most powerful authoritarian state, has expanded its social health insurance system at an unprecedented rate, increasing enrollment from eight percent of its population in 2000 to 95 percent in 2012.
 Significantly, people who were uninsured, such as peasants and the urban poor, are now covered, but their insurance is less comprehensive than that of China’s elite.
 With the well-being of 1.4 billion people and the stability of the regime at stake, social health insurance is now a major political issue for Chinese leadership and ordinary citizens.